He4eT/oddsquat/README.md

 Oddsquat is my own private fanzine about experiments, code and other cyberpunk stuff.

+## Conventions

+- Descriptions should end with a period.

 ## New Post Internal Checklist

 ### Content